Blood Is Not a Blueprint

 But to me, the identity of my birth mother isn't much more than a technicality -- my real parents were the folks in the room across the hall.
 Technically, the woman I called mum didn't give birth to me that day in 1974, but my memory doesn't kick in till age five anyway.

-I remember standing on the street in 1979, watching the neighbours move in.
-In hindsight, I did no know why I was standing there alone.
-But memory is often more like a painting than a photograph, and I can’t be sure my memories are accurate.
+I remember standing on the street in 1969, watching the neighbours move in.
+I don’t know why I was standing there alone.
+Memory is more like a painting than a photograph, and I’m not sure my recollections are true.

-If my parents had never told me I was adopted, I would never have known the difference, except for questions about why I was shorter than Dad.
+If my parents had never told me I was adopted, I would never have known - perhaps a few questions about why I was shorter than Dad.
 That is -- until the other woman showed up.

-My dad said he’d given her a ride home from a university meeting because her car wouldn’t start or she had taken the bus, and he just started flexing - although my dad would never use the word flexing - about the twins he and my mum had just adopted.
+My dad said he’d given her a ride home from a university meeting because her car wouldn’t start, or she'd taken the bus, and he just started flexing - although my dad would never use the word 'flexing' - about the twins he and my mum had just adopted.

 His passenger was the woman who had given up these twins; she knew it but somehow managed to keep her mouth shut, a genetic predisposition I don’t seem to have inherited.